Friday, July 7, 2017

 Add in protein/onion mix and a large handful of chopped red, yellow, and green peppers

 Cook on low until heated through and the veggies have softened, at least 4 hours.
-Serve on toasted buns with salad.
+Great on Zoodles (zucchini "noodles") or toasted gluten-free bread.